MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 If we are not able to automatically activate the license for some reason, we show an activation wizard to the user.
 This reports that the wizard is being shown to the user.
 It is critical in detecting if the user is in a good state and not missing functionality, used for system health and used for diagnostic purposes if a user reports an issue with their machine

 This event collects no fields.

+### Office.Licensing.Dialogs.WebViewDialog.Close

+This event is used as a signal to tell us that the in-app purchase experience is being closed either by the user or by the application.
+The data is used to monitor and alert on the health of the in-app purchase flow to ensure it is working as expected.

+The following fields are collected:

+- **Data_ClosedDialog** - flag indicating the user closed the dialog

+### Office.Licensing.Dialogs.WebViewDialog.HandleErrorNotification

+This event is used as a signal to tell us that the in-app purchase experience attempted to load, but an error occurred which resulted in the dialog not showing.
+The data is used to monitor and alert on the health of the in-app purchase flow to ensure it is working as expected.

+The following fields are collected:

+- **Data_MoeErrorCode** - Error code seen in the web dialog framework

+### Office.Licensing.Dialogs.WebViewDialog.Preload

+This event is used as a signal to tell us that the in-app purchase experience is being loaded in the background.
+The data is used to monitor and alert on the health of the in-app purchase flow to ensure it is working as expected.

+The following fields are collected:

+ - None

+### Office.Licensing.Dialogs.WebViewDialog.Show

+This event is used as a signal to tell us that the in-app purchase experience is being shown to the user.
+The data is used to monitor and alert on the health of the in-app purchase flow.

+The following fields are collected:

+ - None

+### Office.Licensing.Dialogs.WebViewDialog.Timeout

+This event is used as a signal to tell us that the in-app purchase experience attempted to load but timed out.
+The data is used to monitor and alert on the health of the in-app purchase flow to ensure it is performing as expected.

+The following fields are collected:

+ - None

 ### Office.Licensing.EnforceSignInQualified